IonicRF™ Generator

 • ProCharge™ intelligent power algorithm for quicker, efficient temperature ramping and ablation,1

-• Real-time temperature monitoring for consistent, predictable lesion formation,6,7 and
+• Real-time temperature monitoring for consistent, predictable lesion formation,8,9 and

-• Four independently controlled channels, to treat four sites at once, with either simultaneous or staggered start options.1,6
+• Four independently controlled channels, to treat four sites at once, with either simultaneous or staggered start options.1,8

-The system is also compatible with Abbott’s comprehensive portfolio of needles—16, 18, 20, and 22 gauge—as well as single-use and reusable electrodes.6
+The system is also compatible with the comprehensive portfolio of needles from Abbott —16, 18, 20, and 22 gauge—as well as single-use and reusable electrodes.8

 Developed for patients.
 Designed for you.